 You can see why we care so much about letting you know what the law says and who needs to do what.
-Because knowing the answer lets you the customers start putting real pressure on those who can make a difference - the industry.
+Because knowing the answers lets you the customers start putting real pressure on those who can make a difference - the vape industry.
 Pressure to smarten up and win this fight for everyone concerned.
 When Canadian vendors fail to lawfully and intelligently challenge Health Canada's dishonesty, those vendors are just as much to blame for the deplorable situation in Canada as the government is.
 No one - not Health Canada, and not a vendor - can defensibly claim ignorance of the law as their reason for failing to recognize and comply with it.
 Nor should they.

 At Rainbow Vapor, we've worked hard to achieve a correct understanding of the law, and its application to our business.
 We've worked hard to be as credible as we can be.
 We're engaging Health Canada, eagerly and openly.
-In short: we're successfully fighting for you, for ourselves - for vaping.
+In short: we're successfully fighting for you, for ourselves - and for vaping.
 Wouldn't it be nice if others were as well?

 Q: Won't regulation increase the cost of vape-products for vapers?